tranducthuan220401/2.5D_Unity_project/README.md

   <img src="./Images/e1.png" style="width:400px;"/>
 - Player control system: Players have actions such as attack, mining, or dash.
 Additionally, players also have systems like experience, health, or food.
   <img src="./Images/pcs1.png" style="width:400px;"/> <img src="./Images/pcs2.png" style="width:400px;"/>
 - NPC: Animals and enemies use the A* pathfinding system to navigate and approach players for attacks.
 Defeat these mobs to collect items such as experience or various other items.
+NPCs and quests are being updated
    <img src="./Images/npc1.png" style="width:400px;"/>
 - Additionally, there are other functions that you can implement and explore.
 New features will be updated in the future.
   <img src="./Images/a1.png" style="width:400px;"/>